dylan-lang/opendylan/documentation/hacker-guide/source/compiler-design.rst

 through the temporary t1.
 The temporary returned by the <bind-exit>
 is set by the exit procedure.

-(The printing code shows up one inconsistency:  the temporary geneated by the <bind-exit> node is actually not live after that point.
+(The printing code shows up one inconsistency:  the temporary generated by the <bind-exit> node is actually not live after that point.
 It's live only if the exit procedure is taken.
 On the other hand, the entry-state is live after that point.
 Perhaps which temporary is the